Seanxupoj/DATA-ANALYST-PORTFOLIO/README.md

 The skills showcased in this project are

 #### Airbnb Bangkok Listings and Price Analysis
 For this project, I cleaned and analyzed data which was scraped directly from Airbnb platform.
-The data had many issues but it was large enough to be useful after cleaning.
+The data had many issues to be tackled during the cleaning process.
 My main objective was to find any useful insights that can help first-time Airbnb hosts in Bangkok determine best pricing and listing practices to maximize their long-term revenue based on various factors such as room type, location, # bedrooms, # bathrooms, minimum nights, etc.

 The skills showcased in this project are data cleaning (e.g.: nulls & duplicates handling, data correction, outliers detection), string extraction, XLOOKUP referencing, categorizing, descriptive statistics, correlation, pivot tables, conditional formating, process documenting, charts building, and presentation.